Making heritage relevant and useful: Artists’ Studios, Learning Hub, Community Garden

 The Kitchen Garden is a growing space: a vital community hub and a productive haven.
 Intensive consultation and planning, combined with recent experience, reveals that the work here provides real answers for our future.

-The Community & Creative Campus will be centred around the tranquility and beauty of the Kitchen Garden.
-Refurbished historic sheds and stables will house artist/makers across nineteen studios in the Creative Campus.
-Meanwhile, new buildings and a rescued 17th century walled garden will provide a home for our expanding Schools Programme, enable us to welcome twice as many partners to our community programme and provide inspiring new spaces to hire for celebrations and events.
+New buildings and a rescued 17th century walled garden will provide a home for our expanding Schools Programme, enable us to welcome twice as many partners to our community programme and provide inspiring new spaces to hire for celebrations and events.

 How much have we raised so far?

-To achieve these ambitions we need your support
+To achieve these ambitions we need your support.

 We invite you to join us in this vital and exciting venture, and play your part in ensuring these beautiful spaces thrive for future generations.